jpdery/moobile-core-doc/Source/View/View.md

 ### hasChild(entity)

-Indicates whether an entity is owned by this view.
+Indicates whether the entity owns the entity.

 This method will attempt to find the given child entity from this view's content entity then from the view itself if the former failed.